[AD-Gifted] Products mentioned in this post have been gifted by We Love Dates.

 1. Practice Daily Affirmations.

 Affirmations are often short yet powerful statements designed to instill peace, self-confidence, and gratitude.
-They’re positive and spoken in the present tense i.e;
+They’re positive and can be spoken in the past and present tense.
+Here are some examples.

 Practicing daily affirmations allows us to register these positive thoughts regularly until they eventually become second nature.
 Instead of ripping holes into every aspect of ourselves and our lives, we spend time building ourselves up with kindness, understanding and positive thinking.

 Another great tip I’ve learned for body confidence is to practice affirmations in front of the mirror.
-Personally, it’s not something I feel ready for at the moment, but I can see the appeal.
+Personally, it’s not something I feel ready for, but I can see the appeal.
 Instead of focusing on the negative things we hate about our bodies, we can use affirmations to change them into positives.

 2. What people think of you is none of your business.